VishalTanwani/gochat/README.md

 this is to run frontend

-u have all 3 modules running in localhost 3000,4000,5000 respectively
+you have all 3 modules running in localhost 3000,4000,5000 respectively